 Search Engine Optimisation

-When you have a ministry or business website, you have a huge advantage over others that don’t because the core function of any site is to be seen.
+When you have a website, you have a huge advantage over others that don’t because the core function of any site is to be seen.
 You might not realize it – but once your website has been made live and is linked to, every website page is automatically saved into an enormous database called the index.
 Every search engine has its own index.
 A bit like the “Matrix” movie, an index is a digital world where the HTML version of website pages are listed and recorded.
 And once pages are stored in the index, it’s possible for any website page to appear in that search engine result.

 Peering behind Google

 Without a doubt, Google is the most dominating search engine we have.
 But it’s not alone.
 There are others like DuckDuckGo, Bing, Dogpile, Yippy and Yahoo.
 Hilarious names.
 And due to the sheer plethora of site pages out there, all search engines will list their findings in an order they themselves have determined.
 To specify this order, search engines employ an algorithm which sounds as mysterious as it is.